In your family archives, do you have an old letter or two?

 In his letter Bill refers to two racehorses, “Glen Lyon” and “Osmond”, both of which belonged to Evelyn’s father, Donald Beaumont, of Rannes.
 Not surprisingly, my father was always interested in horseracing and for many years he was a keen punter.

 On this trip, Bill took the Austin 8 Saloon.

 “The car has behaved very well and we have not had a moment’s worry in that regard,” Bill was happy to report.
 A man named Alan accompanied Bill as co-driver and travelling companion.
 I don’t know whether my father always took someone with him, but I’m sure it would have helped during the long hours on the road.

 In those days, Queensland roads weren’t in good condition.

 Not all of the main roads were sealed and even those that were sealed were narrow with rough edges.
 If it rained, the unsealed roads became slippery and dangerous, even impassable.
 Even in good weather, travel times were much longer than they are today.
 My father took photos of some of the roads he travelled on this (and/or a similar) trip.
-The following photographs show the condition of sections of the main highway between Rockhampton and Mackay at the time.
+The following photographs show the condition of sections of one of central Queensland’s main roads at the time.

 Once in Townsville, Bill and Alan stayed 6 days.